SamarthS7-cmd/pwn.college_Samarth/Practicing Piping.md

 **Flag** :

 ```
-pwn.college{cH_kVX0aL5Hh-leIQHU0ZHvzGWB.01MzMDOxwiM1kjNzEzW}
+pwn.college{gami27lwEKqoxeE92E1u_Kx8X_2.01MzMDOxwCMxEzNzEzW}

 ```
-As given in the problem statement I first created a fifo file using mkfifo then I redirected the output of /challenge/run to /tmp/flag_fifo.
+So first I created a fifo file using mkfifo then I redirected the output of /challenge/run to /tmp/flag_fifo.
+In the other terminal I wrote cat /tmp/flag_fifo to get the flag.

 ````
 hacker@piping~named-pipes:~$ mkfifo /tmp/flag_fifo
 hacker@piping~named-pipes:~$ /challenge/run > /tmp/flag_fifo
 You're successfully redirecting /challenge/run to a FIFO at /tmp/flag_fifo!
 Bash will now try to open the FIFO for writing, to pass it as the stdout of
 /challenge/run.
 Recall that operations on FIFOs will *block* until both the
 read side and the write side is open, so /challenge/run will not actually be
 launched until you start reading from the FIFO!
-hacker@piping~named-pipes:~$

 terminal 2

 hacker@piping~named-pipes:~$ cat /tmp/flag_fifo
 You've correctly redirected /challenge/run's stdout to a FIFO at
 /tmp/flag_fifo!
 Here is your flag:
-pwn.college{cH_kVX0aL5Hh-leIQHU0ZHvzGWB.01MzMDOxwiM1kjNzEzW}
+pwn.college{gami27lwEKqoxeE92E1u_Kx8X_2.01MzMDOxwCMxEzNzEzW}
 ````